 - Routing number for international wire transfers

 From there you can initiate the wire transfer with a teller.
-You’ll need to have the funds to cover the cost of the transfer, which you can either bring with you or, in most cases, pay from your account.
+You’ll need to have the funds to cover the cost of the transfer, which you can either bring with you or, in most cases, pay from your bank account.

 Wire Transfer Fees